UnaVillage Gircha – Water, Sanitation and Agroforestry with Permaculture

 PROJECT IMPACT:

-The central education of the project is rain water harvesting using agroforestry with permaculture and Terra preta.
-The area for it will be prepared before and it will be holistically supplemented by an education about building houses from natural local material as or similar as described by the results of the design challenge with good sanitation.
-The construction of the 2 buildings is paid for with non-grant funds.
-Just the training is part of the project with little material costs used for the training itself.
+Community dialogues and including stake holders and local leaders will inspire the local community to sustain and enlarge the results of the project.
+The area for it will be prepared before the training and it will be holistically supplemented by an education about building houses from natural local material as or similar as described by the results of the design challenge with good sanitation (as Arborloo see picture).
+The construction of the 2 buildings is paid for with non-Rotarian funds.
+Just the training is co-funded by the Rotary Foundation with little material costs used for the training itself.

 Main training: